MedhaRudra/Music-Separation-App/README.md

 Containers deployed provide the following services:
 + **rest** - the REST frontend will accept API requests for analysis and handle queries concerning MP3's.
 The REST worker will queue tasks to workers using `redis` queues.
-+ **worker** - Worker nodes will receive work requests to analyze MP3's and cache results in a cloud object store (probably Min.io).
++ **worker** - Worker nodes will receive work requests to analyze MP3's and cache results in a cloud object store (here, Min.io).
 + **redis** - a Redis deployment and service to provide a redis database server.

 ### Waveform Source Separation Analysis